-Step 4: To the right you will see Fuzzy Lookup Task Pane open.
-Fill in the Fuzz Lookup Task Pane.
+Step 4: To the right, you will see the Fuzzy Lookup Task Pane open.
+Fill in the Fuzzy Lookup Task Pane.

-- Left Table indicates the table name from where we want to find the data.
+- The left Table indicates the table name from where we want to find the data.

-- Right Table indicates the table name for the value we are finding in Left table
+- The right Table indicates the table name for the value we are finding in the Left table

 - Click on the Relationship button that is between the Left Column and the Right Column.

 You will see the result displayed in the columns you selected.
-The Left side you will see the original data and to the right you will find the names you are looking for along with the dissimilarities.
+On the left side, you will see the original data and to the right, you will find the names you are looking for along with the dissimilarities.

 Why Should I learn to use Fuzzy Lookup?